 - 1. Perris High School is a closed campus. - 2.
-Visitor Requirements and Registration: - Visitors will enter through the main lobby at the front of the school only.
-This includes during lunchtime. - Visitors will be adult 21 years of age or older. - Positive proof of age and identification will be required. - Visitors will sign in with the campus supervisor at the entry gate door upon entering and exiting the facility. - Visitors will receive a tag identifying themselves as visitors. - 3.
+Visitor requirements and registration: - Visitors will enter through the main lobby at the front of the school only.
+This includes during lunchtime. - Visitors will be on the student's emergency contact list - Positive proof of age and identification will be required. - Visitors will sign in at the main office upon entering and exiting the facility. - Visitors will receive a tag identifying themselves as visitors. - 3.
 Parents/guardians visiting their child's classrooms must provide at least one day's notice (24 hours) to their child's counselor.
 The counselor will inform teachers and site administration. - 4.
 Parents/guardians will not be allowed to visit their students during lunch time or drop off outside food or drinks. - 5.
 Parents are limited to three opportunities per semester to drop off items to students during the school day.

 Students will not be called out of class to receive items.
 Personal items will need to be left in the attendance office for students to pick up during passing periods or lunch. - 6.
 Persons who willfully and knowingly violate the above regulations are guilty of infractions of Penal Code 627 and may be punished by imprisonment for not more than six months and a \$500.00 fine.